-IPART is reviewing the maximum prices that Essential Water can charge to provide water and wastewater services.
-The prices we set in this review apply from 1 July 2026.
+IPART is reviewing the maximum prices that Essential Water can charge customers to provide water and wastewater services.
+The prices we set in this review apply from 1 July 2026 to 30 June 2031.

-IPART is also reviewing the maximum prices that WaterNSW can charge customers for water transportation services provided by the Murray River to Broken Hill pipeline.
-The prices we set for that review will also apply from 1 July 2026.
+IPART is also reviewing the maximum prices that WaterNSW can charge customers for water transportation services provided by the Murray River to Broken Hill Pipeline.
+The prices we set for that review will also apply from 1 July 2026 to 30 June 2031.

 Prices that WaterNSW charges Essential Water for transporting water from the Murray River are a key factor when reviewing the prices that Essential Water customers in the Broken Hill region pay for water and wastewater services.